martijncasteel/frame/README.md

 # frame simulator
 Frame is a small led-matrix controller build for raspberry pi.
 This simulator uses Pygame to simulate without an actual display.
 Frame uses a custom file format, with the colors for every pixel.
 I used a small converter script to create `.frame` files from gifs.
 I wouldn't have gotten far without [pygif](https://github.com/robert-ancell/pygif) of Robert Ancell and the explanation of [Christophe Tronche](https://tronche.com/computer-graphics/gif/gif89a.html#image-descriptor).

+The [main branch](https://github.com/martijncasteel/frame/tree/main) holds the code for the program to be ran on a raspberry pi!

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 A step by step series of examples that tell you how to get a development env running